bestwebsoft/relevant-wordpress-plugin/readme.txt

 == Description ==

-Related Posts Plugin allows you to display related posts with similar words in category, tags, title or by adding special meta key for posts, and display list of the titles of these posts by the widget or by the shortcode.
+Related Posts Plugin allows to display a list of post titles by the widget or by the shortcode.
+It displays related posts with similar words in category, tags, title or by adding special meta key for posts.
+Related Posts Plugin is simple to use and to customize - this is what you are looking for.

 http://www.youtube.com/watch?v=WfTT6xSgrKI